Air Quality in Georgia Needs Urgent Policy Solutions

 POLITICS IN PLACE

-The is actively working to improve the air quality in Georgia.
+The Government of Georgia is actively working to improve the air quality in Georgia.
 In recent years, policies have been implemented to regulate the emission of hazardous materials from the transportation, construction, and industry sectors, promote urban planning, as well as encourage green spaces in urban areas.

 In some regions, it may be possible to update the information on the concentration of pollutants within the air at least every day, if not hourly.